Skip to content ↓

 We always welcome suggestions from our children, through their School Council, for how we can make their lunchtimes even more enjoyable.

-All children in Foundation, Years 1 and 2 are eligible for universal free school meals, which is government funded.
+All children in Foundation, Years 1 and 2 are eligible for universal free school meals, which are government-funded.

 Free School Meals / Pupil Premium Funding